 Urbanicity was not available from the medical records reviewed for this study.
-However, urbanicity can be summarized based upon the overall characteristics of the ZIP codes of sampled children.
+However, urbanicity can be summarized based upon the overall characteristics of the zip codes of sampled children.
 This information was obtained from the 2010 United States Census (U.S. Census Bureau, 2010), which enables characterization of the areas in which sampled children live.

-The summary statistics for urbanicity are reported in Table 9 (see Supporting Documents) for the following sampled individuals with valid ZIP codes:
+The summary statistics for urbanicity are reported in Table 11 (see Supporting Documents) for the following sampled individuals with valid zip codes:

-- 1. Candidates for the parent survey with non-missing contact information (n=26,569; n=25,961 with valid ZIP codes). - 2.
-An SRS for medical chart abstraction (n=722; n=711 with valid ZIP codes). - 3.
-A subset of children with reviewed and abstracted medical records (a combination of medical records from the SRS and the parent survey, n=600; n=590 with valid ZIP codes).
+- 1. Candidates for the parent survey with non-missing contact information (n=26,569; n=25,961 with valid zip codes). - 2.
+An SRS for medical chart abstraction (n=722; n=711 with valid zip codes).

+3. A subset of children with reviewed and abstracted medical records (a combination of medical records from the SRS and the parent survey, n=600; n=590 with valid zip codes).

-Overall, the ZIP codes of the candidates for the parent survey and the ZIP codes for the SRS for medical chart abstraction were largely categorized as being urban (80.4 percent); the subset with reviewed and abstracted medical charts resided in ZIP codes categorized primarily as urban, but to a lesser degree (76.7 percent).
+Overall, the zip codes of the candidates for the parent survey and the zip codes for the SRS for medical chart abstraction were largely categorized as being urban (80.4 percent); the subset with reviewed and abstracted medical charts resided in zip codes categorized as urban to a lesser degree (76.7 percent).